serpro69/kotlin-faker/README.md

 </details>

 ### Generating a random instance of any class
-It is possible to generate a random instance of any class with `Faker.randomProvider`.
+It is possible to generate a random instance of any class with `Faker().randomProvider`.
 For example:

 ```kotlin
 class Foo(val a: String)